ndd21/PHYS281/docs/demo-numpy.md

     The [`dot`](https://numpy.org/doc/stable/reference/generated/numpy.dot.html#numpy.dot) function
     can be used for arrays of any number of dimensions, but if you have 1D arrays (e.g., vectors) then the [`vdot`](https://numpy.org/doc/stable/reference/generated/numpy.vdot.html#numpy.vdot)
-    function can be used instead (if you supply higher dimensional array to `vdot` they will get "flattened" into 1D arrays). `vdot` is a little bit faster than `dot` when used on vectors:
+    function can be used instead (if you supply higher dimensional arrays to `vdot` they will get "flattened" into 1D arrays). `vdot` is faster than `dot` when used on vectors:

     ```python
     %timeit np.dot(x, y)